tradlyplatform/marketplace-api/puffin-v2/docs/appstore.md

 title: Appstore Setup
 sidebar_label: Appstore
 ---
+Here is the list of steps you need to do in appstore before the release, steps to update app, etc

+## Checklist
+- [ ] Appstore access to us
+- [ ] TeamID
+- [ ] Below steps for prelaunch, launch and update
+- [ ]
 Pre-requisite
 - Decide whether you want as a individual licence or Organization
 - Organisation level licence provide more benefits in terms of access management (Especially creating provisioning certificates)